sovietspaceship/js-experimental-macros/README.md

 * `macro.identity(value: T): T`: returns the value.
 Useless, but can prevent warnings about unused `macro` with eslint.

-* `macro.define(name: string, value: any)`: define a variable in the macro-expansion environment.
-Can be accessed as property of `macro`.
+* `macro.define(name: string, value: any)`: define a variable in the macro-expansion environment, which can be accessed by name as property of `macro`.

 * `macro.ast`: the entire AST.

 * `macro.node`: current node (the macro arrow function).

-* `macro.require`: exposes `require`, which is not required inside macros by default.
+* `macro.require`: exposes `require`, which is not available inside macros by default.

 * `macro.expand(node: ASTNode)`: calls the macro expander, for whatever reason.